Alex-Rakin/Project_cardiovascular_diseases/README.md

 ### Missing value imputation method (MICE)

-Only the target variables (**MMSE, MoCA, FAB, SymbolDigit, SRPA, and BDI**) and dependent variables (anthropometric measurements, blood pressure, biochemical markers, and other predictors) were retained from the entire dataset for further analysis.
+Only the target variables (**MMSE, MoCA, FAB, SDMT, SRPA, and BDI**) and dependent variables (anthropometric measurements, blood pressure, biochemical markers, and other predictors) were retained from the entire dataset for further analysis.
 The data were preprocessed by removing records with missing values in key cognitive variables.
 The dataset was filtered to include only observations where at least one of the target variables and predictors had valid data.

 The missing data structure was analyzed using the md.pattern() function, which visualizes missing value patterns.
 Before imputation, **14.09% of the data were missing** (1666 values in total).
 An imputation matrix was constructed to determine which variables were used to restore missing values.
 In this matrix, target variables were not imputed but used as predictors, while the identifier (id) was completely excluded from the process.
 Only predictor variables (anthropometric, biochemical, and physiological indicators) were included in the imputation, with 10 iterations and 10 imputed datasets.